Nimo

 Important points to keep in mind

-Photosynthetic organisms (plants and algae) supply the primary biomass for almost all ecosystems .
+Photosynthetic organisms supply primary biomass for ecosystems.

-Pyramids of biomass use dry mass to show decreasing biomass at higher trophic levels .
+Pyramids of biomass use dry mass to show decreasing biomass at higher trophic levels.

 Built with v0